Aurele-B/Cellects/UserManual.md

 #### <u>**Figure 4**: Cellects image analysis window, after arena delineation, differences between first and last image</u>

-### Whether starting area differs from growing area
-In our example (Fig. 4), the specimens start upon an oat gel while the rest of the arena is only made with transparent agar gel.
-Therefore, the starting area is not exactly of the same color as the growing area (the rest of the arena).
-That is why this checkbox is checked.

-In all other cases, i.e. when the substrate upon which the specimen grows or moves has the same color everywhere: uncheck that option.

 ### Last image question
 If the user thinks that the parameters used to detect specimens on the first image might not work for all the images, the user can fine tune these parameters and see whether they work to detect specimens on the last image.

 Clicking *Yes* allows the user to display and analyze the first image and then to go to the video tracking window.
 Clicking *No* will directly lead to the video tracking window.

+### Check if the starting area differs from growing area
+In our example (Fig. 4), the specimens start upon an oat gel while the rest of the arena is only made with transparent agar gel.
+Therefore, the starting area is not exactly of the same color as the growing area (the rest of the arena).

+In all other cases, i.e. when the substrate upon which the specimen grows or moves has the same color everywhere: uncheck that option.

 ## Tune parameters of the video tracking window
 <img